caseyg/awesome/README.md

 *   [aavetis/PRarena](https://github.com/aavetis/PRarena) - This repo tracks the opened and merged PRs by the top SWE coding agents by OpenAI, GitHub, and others.
 Updates regularly.

 *   [continuedev/amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated

-*   [kepano/defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.

 *   [IBM/watsonx-ai-samples](https://github.com/IBM/watsonx-ai-samples) - IBM watsonx.ai sample models, notebooks and apps.